brocaly/config/README.md

 ## How to install

 Copy everything you need to home directory, everything is already in the correct folder.
-Install packages listed in the "packages" file with your package manager.
+Install packages listed in the "packages" file (with yay on arch).
 Programs in the "compile" folder must be manually compiled (make clean install).